 The Center for Agriculture and Food Systems at Vermont Law School trains law and policy students to develop real-world solutions for a more sustainable and just food system.
-CAFS is now inviting eligible candidates to apply for a two-year fellowship from August 2020 through July 2022.
-The fellowship combines the opportunity to pursue an LLM degree in Food and Agricultural Law from one of the leading environmental law programs in the nation with the opportunity to work in the cutting-edge field of food and agricultural law with experienced environmental, agricultural, and food law practitioners and students.
+CAFS is now inviting eligible candidates to apply for a two-year fellowship from August 2021 through July 2023.
+The fellowship combines the opportunity to pursue an LLM degree in Food and Agricultural Law from one of the leading environmental law programs in the nation with the opportunity to work in the cutting-edge field of food and agricultural law in CAFS Food and Agriculture Clinic alongside experienced environmental, agricultural, and food law practitioners and students.

 Nature of the Fellowship

-In addition to pursuing an LLM degree, the fellow will work part-time (at least 20 hours per week) on CAFS projects.
+In addition to pursuing an LLM degree, the fellow will work part-time (at least 20 hours per week) in CAFS’ Food and Agriculture Clinic, one of a handful of law school clinics that focuses exclusively on the legal and policy needs of the food system.
 The fellow will work closely with CAFS faculty and staff, partners, clients, and students.
 The fellow’s responsibilities will include, but are not limited to:

 - Working on CAFS projects to develop law and policy tools.
-Areas of research may include farmland access; food labeling and regulation of novel food products; development of a national food policy in the United States; legal barriers facing food hubs; legal resources for farmers markets; food safety regulations for produce farms; food and agriculture communications; food system equity; and biodiversity and agriculture.
+Areas of research may include food justice and equity; farmland access; farmworkers' rights; protecting communities from the harmful effects of CAFOs and industrial agriculture; food labeling and regulation of novel food products; legal resources for farmers markets; food safety regulations for produce farms; and biodiversity and agriculture.

 - Engaging in outreach to the broader food system community, including representing CAFS’ work at trainings and events.